-Requirement Assessment The entire horizontal grid domain should be a square region with 25 by 25 (or more) grid points, with 30km outer grid and two nested grids at 10km and 3km. √ A further sub-3km nested grid may be added at the user's discretion provided it is not less than 800m. ✓ The horizontal domain should be less than 1000km by 1000km. ✓ The number of vertical layers should be at least 25. ✓ The grid centre coordinates should be close to the plume source (or centroid of the sources) as allowed by the resolution of the user interface. √ Terrain height database should be extracted from the AUSLIG 9 second DEM database for the region under consideration. ✓
+Requirement Assessment The entire horizontal grid domain should be a square region with 25 by 25 (or more) grid points, with 30km outer grid and two nested grids at 10km and 3km.
+J A further sub-3km nested grid may be added at the user's discretion provided it is not less than 800m.
+V The horizontal domain should be less than 1000km by 1000km. v The number of vertical layers should be at least 25. ✓ The grid centre coordinates should be close to the plume source (or centroid of the sources) as allowed by the resolution of the user interface.
+J Terrain height database should be extracted from the AUSLIG 9 second DEM database for the region under consideration.
+J

 The Advisory Circular recommends that the model be run in meteorological mode only.
 The results for hourly average upper-level meteorological data are to be used in the solution of plume rise equations that have been suitably modified by the user, to account for the effect of height- dependant plume rise merging.
-However, since the publication of this advisory (in June 2004), TAPM v3 has been released.
-TAPM v3 has several options not incorporated into TAPM v2, including an advanced plume rise module.
+However, since the publication of this advisory (in June 2004), TAPM version 3 was released.
+TAPM version 3 has several options not incorporated into TAPM version 2, including an advanced plume rise module.
 This module has potential to generate hourly plume rise information as well as final plume height.
-The latest version of TAPM (version 3) has been used in this assessment.
+TAPM version 3 has been used in this assessment.

-The Advisory Circular also states that TAPM v2 is not suitable for the consideration of merged plumes.
-However, TAPM v3 now has the capacity to consider plume merging, and a buoyancy enhancement factor due to plume merging may be input by the user.
+The Advisory Circular also states that TAPM version 2 is not suitable for the consideration of merged plumes.
+However, TAPM version 3 has the capacity to consider plume merging, and a buoyancy enhancement factor due to plume merging may be input by the user.